 How to Flush a Water Heater

-Draining your water heater is a fairly simple maintenance procedure that you should be able to do on your own.
+Draining your water heater is a simple maintenance procedure that you should be able to do on your own.
 Here’s how to drain your water heater, step by step:

+There are different water heater types.
 Whether it’s gas or electric, your water heater should have a thermostat knob, usually near the bottom.
 Turn off the thermostat.
 If you have a gas appliance, this will turn off the pilot light, which you’ll need to relight after flushing the tank.